boriskriger/Publications/README.md

 Kriger, B. (2026).
 The Elastic Vacuum: A Sequestering Mechanism for Vacuum Energy and the Complete Dynamical History of Cosmic Expansion.
 Zenodo. https://doi.org/10.5281/zenodo.19004376

+Kriger, B. (2026).
+Connection of Vacuum Energy with Inflation: The Elastic Potential, Initial Conditions, and the Origin of Primordial Fluctuations.
+Information Physics Institute. https://doi.org/10.5281/zenodo.19009393

 ### Links
 * https://www.researchgate.net/profile/Boris-Kriger